Towards Understanding What State Space Models Learn About Code: Analysis-Driven Improvements

 \subsection{Kernel Analysis of CodeSSM-HF}

 Since CodeSSM-HF retains the single-kernel SSM block structure, we directly compare its kernels against the baseline CodeSSM using our \textit{SSM-Interpret} analysis.
-Figure \ref{fig: filter_codessmhf} shows the kernel classification of CodeSSM-HF.
+Figure \ref{fig: filter_codessmhf} shows the kernel classification of CodeSSM-HF (see Appendix \ref{8kernel-analysis8} for analysis of CodeSSM-8k).
 We observe two distinct spectral shifts in the CodeSSM-HF kernels.

 First, the HF model exhibits a greater prevalence of high-pass filters, particularly in the early layers, unlike CodeSSM.
 In these layers, we observe a complementary spectral behavior where high-pass filters are paired with low- or band-pass filters.
-Moreover, unlike CodeSSM kernels, which typically display a single dominant which decays on each side, CodeSSM-HF kernels often possess multiple crests across frequency bands (see \cref{ind kernels} and \cref{more kernels}).
-This spectral heterogeneity allows early layers to simultaneously capture both long- and short-range dependencies, correcting the “blind spots” identified in \cref{res_kernel}.
+Moreover, unlike CodeSSM kernels, which typically display a single dominant frequency which decays on each side, CodeSSM-HF kernels often possess multiple crests across frequency bands (see Figure \ref{more kernels}).
+This spectral heterogeneity allows early layers to simultaneously capture both long- and short-range dependencies, correcting the “blind spots” identified in \ref{res_kernel}.
 Consequently, this simple architectural modification enhances the SSM’s ability to model rich token-level dependencies, leading to improved overall performance.

 Second, the final two layers of CodeSSM-HF shift predominantly toward high-pass behavior.
 This contrasts with CodeSSM, where later layers show low- or band-pass characteristics.
 This shift toward high-pass behavior in the later layers (reflecting a focus on short-range dependencies) is intuitively consistent with effective hierarchical representation learning: after the early layers perform extensive global mixing through the SSM convolution kernel (low-pass), long-range context is effectively “localized” into the hidden states.
 Consequently, the deeper layers only need to model short-range dependencies.